dougo-chris/revist/content/article/001-writing-challenge.md

 I've always learnt new things by doing them and getting better over time.

 ### Don't use AI !!!
-AI is great, but while I'm learning to be the author.
-I'm happy to use AI in the research, but when creating content I need to learn how to put together the words and sentences myself.
+AI is great, but while I'm learning to be the author I will write the words.
+I'm happy to use AI in the research, but not for creating content.